Santa Claus: The Movie: Casting

-Dudley Moore was the Salkinds' top choice to play the lead elf in the film, Ilya Salkind having remembered a scene in Arthur in which Liza Minnelli's character asks Moore if he is Santa's Little Helper.
+Dudley Moore was the Salkinds' top choice to play the lead elf in the film, Ilya Salkind having remembered a scene in Arthur in which Linda Marolla (Liza Minnelli) asks Arthur Bach (Moore) if he is Santa's Little Helper.
 Moore was attached to the project early on, and had a say in both scripting and choice of director.
 David Newman's first script draft named Moore's character Ollie, but Moore decided that the name should be changed to Patch, which was the nickname of his young son, Patrick.
 Moore had briefly been considered to play the role of Mister Mxyzptlk in the Salkinds' aborted original script for Superman III, and for the role of Nigel in Supergirl.
 He turned down that role, but suggested his longtime friend and comic partner Peter Cook for the part.

 Ilya Salkind wanted an American actor to portray Santa Claus because he felt that the film focused on a primary piece of Americana in much the same way that Superman: The Movie had.
 Szwarc screen-tested such actors as David White (who, being in his late 60s, was considered too old for the role) and Moore's Arthur co-star Barney Martin.
 For a while, Ilya Salkind actively pursued Carroll O'Connor for the role before Szwarc showed him David Huddleston's screen-test, which won Salkind over.

 For the role of B.Z., the producers wanted a star with a similar stature to Gene Hackman when he had played Lex Luthor in Superman: The Movie.
 To this end, they offered the role to Harrison Ford who turned them down.
 They made offers to Dustin Hoffman, Burt Reynolds and Johnny Carson, each of whom also turned the part down.
 Eventually, John Lithgow was settled on after Ilya Salkind watched Terms of Endearment and realized that he had a Grinch-type look to him.

 The role of the Ancient Elf was written with James Cagney in mind.
 Though he liked the film's overall idea, Cagney, at 84, turned the role down due to being too weakened by age to perform it.
 Fred Astaire was considered, but when this eventually came to nothing Dudley Moore suggested his friend Burgess Meredith for the role, which he in the end won.
 At the time of the film's announcement in mid-1983, the British Press carried reports that diminutive actors such as David Jason, Patrick Troughton and Norman Wisdom would be cast alongside Moore as fellow elves, but none of them were.